SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

 For these reasons, we want to automate the testing, such that it is done every time we push to our repository.
-If we combine this with only pushing to branches and then only merging these branches whenever all automated testing has passed, our code should be fairly safe against unwanted bugs (assuming your tests are well covering your code).
+If we combine this with only pushing to branches and then only merging these branches whenever all automated testing has passed, our code should be fairly safe against unwanted bugs (assuming your tests cover your code well).

 ## GitHub actions